View Monica Smicker's Obituary on standardspeaker.com and share memories

 |

-After courageously battling multiple myeloma for five years, Monica A. Smicker of Pittsford, N.Y., passed away Tuesday at the age of 71 with her family at her side.
+After courageously battling multiple myeloma for five years, Monica A. Smicker, 71, of Pittsford, N.Y., passed away Tuesday with her family at her side.

 Monica was born July 19, 1948, in Hazleton to Steve and Mary (Kowalick) Simchock.

-She was happiest when attending to her flower and vegetable gardens, reading, cooking, and spending time with her family.

-Monica was a member of St. John of Rochester Church.
-Her smile would always light up a room and her kindness will remain an example to us all.

-She will be lovingly remembered by her husband of 48 years, Ronald Smicker Sr.; three sons, Ronald Jr. of Portland, Ore.; Matthew, Belmont, Mass., and David, Warminster.; sister, Mary T. (Simchock) Gould, Whitehall; brother, Stephen P. Simchock, of Etters; grandchildren Phoebe, Gabriel, Eve, Arlan, Mia and Henry.
+She will be lovingly remembered by her husband of 48 years, Ronald Smicker Sr.; three sons, Ronald Jr. of Portland, Ore.; Matthew, Belmont, Mass., and David, Warminster; sister, Mary T. (Simchock) Gould, Whitehall; brother, Stephen P. Simchock, Etters; grandchildren Phoebe, Gabriel, Eve, Arlan, Mia and Henry.

 Services will be held privately.
 In lieu of flowers, the family has asked that memorials be made to (donate.lls.org) or St. John of Rochester Church www.stjohnfairport.org/stewardship.